MandarinConLaBarba/react-tree-menu/README.md

 ### onTreeNodeClick

-Function handler for click events on <TreeNode /> components
+Function handler for click events on <TreeNode /> components.
+Receives an array containing the node hierarchy that was the source of the event

 ### onTreeNodeCollapseChange

-Function handler for collapse events on <TreeNode /> components
+Function handler for collapse events on <TreeNode /> components.
+Receives an array containing the node hierarchy that was the source of the event

 ### onTreeNodeCheckChange

-Function handler for checkbox change events on <TreeNode /> components
+Function handler for checkbox change events on <TreeNode /> components.
+Receives an array containing the node hierarchy that was the source of the event

 ### data